The Province of Trapani juts out into the sea from Sicily's west, between the Tyrrhenian Sea and the Canal of Sicily.

 Other typical towns worth visiting are Mazara del Vallo and Castelvetrano.

-Trapani's coast - by turns flat and sandy or high and rugged - and the islands of the province (Pantelleria and the Egadi Islands) offer great opportunities to spend a relaxing holiday by the sea, and even practice every water sport imaginable.
+Trapani's coast - by turns flat and sandy or high and rugged - and the islands of the Province (Pantelleria and the Egadi Islands) offer fun opportunities to spend a relaxing vacation by the sea, and even practice every water sport imaginable.

-Sea enthusiasts, and the more athletic especially, can sail or scuba dive to see gorgeous seabeds, or go on a boat tour to discover the breathtaking caves of Maréttimo island, among which, is the famous Grotta del Cammello.
+Sea enthusiasts and/or the athletic can sail or scuba-dive to see gorgeous seabeds, or take a boat tour to discover the breathtaking caves of Maréttimo Island, among which is the famous Grotta del Cammello.

 The protected areas allow for naturalistic excursions, and country trails, for trekking.

-At the thermal baths of Segeste, wellness is guaranteed.
+At the thermal baths of Segesta, wellness is guaranteed.
 The baths exploit the properties of special waters for treatments and therapies.

-The calendar is rich in local events, and highlights the famous Holy Friday Procession in Trapani, the feast of the Holy Crucifix in Calatafimi (May), and the feast of Sant’Alberto in Trapani on 7th August.
+The calendar is rich in local events, and highlights the famous Holy Friday Procession in Trapani, the Feast of the Holy Crucifix in Calatafimi (May), and the Feast of Sant’Alberto in Trapani (August).

 Among the celebrations dedicated to gastronomic specialties and typical products, food and wine week reigns in San Vito Lo Capo (August), as does the Mediterranean Wine Fair in Marsala (May and September).

-Visitors can also participate in activities linked to marine traditions, such as the mattanza (the tuna cull) in Favignana in the period of May-June.
+Visitors can also participate in activities linked to marine traditions, such as the mattanza (the tuna cull) in Favignana in May and June.